fffrankie222/QuantEcon2025_RUC/Homework/math/2022202672/README.md

-[de_hw_2.ipynb] is the Python code file that completes the task.
+1.[de_hw_2.ipynb] is the Python code file that completes the task.

-[Application_Barcelona School of Economics_MA in Data Science.pdf] is the PDF file of the application letter for the MA in Data Science program at the Barcelona School of Economics.
+2.[Application_Barcelona School of Economics_MA in Data Science.pdf] is the PDF file of the application letter for the MA in Data Science program at the Barcelona School of Economics.

+3.[Application_Barcelona School of Economics_MA in Data Science.docx] is the Word file of the application letter for the MA in Data Science program at the Barcelona School of Economics.